MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Prerequisites: prepare device metadata

 1. Download place information from Microsoft Places.
 First, install **PowerShell 7** by running the following Powershell cmdlet.
-For more information, see [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows).
+See [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows) to learn more about PowerShell on Windows.

 ```powershell